Fitness: Staying Active When You Have Young Children

-- If exercise equipment is not in your budget, try an exercise video.
-You can check them out for free at your local library.
-Or watch your favorite TV show while you jump rope, do stretching exercises, or do yoga.
+If exercise equipment isn't in your budget, try an online video.
+Or you can use an exercise app for your smartphone.
+You can try to jump rope, do stretching exercises, or do yoga.
 Use cans of food as hand weights.
 Or try exercising with rubber tubing or resistance bands.

 When your child is awake

-When young children are awake and active, you may find it easier if you break your physical activity into little chunks of time.
+There are ways you can be physically active while your child is awake.
+It may be easier if you break your exercise into little chunks of time.
 The key is to think of ways to make your child part of that activity.

 - Do stomach crunches with your baby on your belly or your thighs.
 Or lift your baby up and down as you lie on your back.
-You can find lots of other exercises like this on the Internet or at the library.
+You can find lots of other exercises like this online.

 - Turn up the music, and dance around the house.
 Children love to dance and will happily join you.